ccoenraets/salesforce-developer-advanced/Using-the-Salesforce1-Platform-APIs.md

 1. Test the application
   - Open a browser and access [http://localhost:3000](http://localhost:3000)
-  - Login with your Developer Edition credentials
-  - Open the browser console: you should see the **OAuth authentication succeeded** message
+  - Login with your Developer Edition credentials.
+After you successfully authenticate with Salesforce, you will see a blank screen.
+In the next step you make REST API calls to display the list of sessions.

   > It may take a few minutes for a Connected App to be available after you create it.
 If you get this message: **error=invalid_client_id&error_description=client%20identifier%20invalid**, wait a few minutes and try again.

 ## Step 5: Using the REST APIs

-1. In app.js, implement the **getSessions()** function implemented as follows:
+1. In app.js, implement the **getSessionList()** function as follows:

     ```
     function getSessionList() {